bugmancx/discord_minecraft_release_bot/README.md

 RELEASE_VERB=__release__
 ```

-DISCORD_USERNAME: The username that the Bot will use in Discord when posting.

 # Installation Instructions
-1. Create a configuration file and include the three variables for ID, DISCORD_USERNAME and WEBHOOK_URL as per the example.
+1. Create a configuration file and include the three variables for ID and WEBHOOK_URL as per the example.
 2. Set up a Discord Webhook in your channel.
 See: https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks
 3. Add your webhook URL to the WEBHOOK_URL variable within the configuration file.
 4. Add the script to cron to run at your convenience, but please use discretion as each run will fetch the version manifest.